wolverine2k/crunchy/crunchy/src/tests/test_turtle_js.rst

 The first part of this file is essentially a copy of test_c_turtle.py.

-It has been tested with Python 2.4, 2.5 and 3.0a1.

 We start by initializing a simple Turtle; we also create a mock function to return a canvas uid for testing.